Privacy and data protection policy

 We may collect and process the following personal information about you:

 This includes information about you that you give us by completing forms or by communicating with us, whether face-to-face, by phone, e-mail or otherwise.
-Such information may include: basic Personal Data (such as first name; family name; position in the company; company name; company email address; business phone number; business address; city; postcode; country); and
+Such information may include: basic Personal Data (such as first name; family name; position in the company; company name; company email address; business phone number; business address; city; postcode; country), for example when you opt in to receive our newsletter.

-This includes information that we request from you or you choose to make available to us through or use of the Services.
+This includes information that we request from you or you choose to make available to us through the Website or your use of the IWIM social media channels including LinkedIn, Facebook, Instagram and X, or communication facilitators such as Brevo, SurveyMonkey, and Survey Planet, and any future products specified by IWIM (collectively, the “Services”).
 It also includes aggregate information and statistics and information we obtain from cookies (see “Cookies” section below).

 Use of your Personal Data